Inland Marine Insurance

 Who needs installation floater insurance?

-Installation floater insurance is often purchased by contractors as part of a risk management strategy for theft and other losses during a construction project.
+Installation floater insurance is a key risk management strategy for contractors, protecting your investment in materials against theft and other losses during a construction project.
 You may need it if you work in installation or construction, especially in professions like HVAC installation, electrical work, and renovation.

 For example, an electrician might buy this insurance coverage for financial protection against theft of copper wire at a job site.

-If your materials are damaged by fire, vandalism, or mishandling, the contractor would be reimbursed for the loss, minus the deductible.
+If your materials are damaged by fire, vandalism, or mishandling, you would be reimbursed for the loss, minus the deductible.

 Small business owner looking for insurance quotes on their tablet.